berthelemy/consulting.berthelemy.net/collections/_posts/2024-05-06-buying-software.md

 Ideally, during the initial call, you'll have a chance to explain what you're looking for, and what's got you to this point.
 That's steps 1 and 2 of the process you've followed so far.

 You'll also need to set out to them what will happen next.
 This is the process of <mark>competitive dialogue</mark>.

-There are people that will do a procurement exercise based on a single Request for Proposal (RFP) and the suppliers' responses.
+There are people that will do a procurement exercise based on a single <mark>Request for Proposal (RFP)</mark> and the suppliers' responses.
 I've always found that to be less than satisfactory.
 Both parties are making guesses and huge assumptions that will only be uncovered once implementation begins.

 Competitive dialogue allows you to tease out those assumptions beforehand.
 Yes, it takes longer, and may, therefore, be more expensive.
 But the end results are more reliable.

 The competitive dialogue takes the form of at least two iterations.
 The higher the stakes, the more iterations you'll need.
 At the end of each iteration, you'll disqualify at least one of the suppliers.
 As the process goes on, the remaining suppliers become more invested, and you can ask them to contribute more effort.